pranavm19/MUnitQuest.github.io/index.md

 ### How does it work

 The competition is organised into three phases:
-  - **Phase 0: Archive.** Community members contribute datasets (i.e., experimental or simulated HDsEMG data together with labelled spike trains), which are automatically standardised to the BIDS-EMG format and assessed via a double-blind review process.
-Quality assessment uses metrics and visualisations developed during Phase 0 to determine whether datasets enter the *Main track* (eligible for algorithm benchmarking) or the *Discovery track* (publicly available for testing and comparing algorithms, but not part of the competition).
-Finally, the *Main track* datasets are divided into training, validation, and test splits.
+  - **Phase 0: Archive.** Community members contribute datasets (i.e., experimental or simulated HDsEMG data together with labelled spike trains), which are automatically standardised to the [EMG-BIDS format](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/electromyography.html) and assessed via a double-blind review process.
-  - **Phase 1: Forge.** Algorithm developers are provided with the *Main track* training and validation sets.
-The training set includes anonymised labels; the validation set is label-free, enabling submissions of predictions for leaderboard feedback.
-This phase supports iterative development and refinement of methods while maintaining the integrity of the final evaluation.
+  - **Phase 1: Familiarization.** Algorithm developers are provided with training data (including labels), allowing teams to build, test, and optimize their motor unit identification frameworks.
-  - **Phase 2: Showdown.** The top 10 algorithms from Phase 1 are invited to compete on a previously hidden test data set.
-Prize-eligible entries are required to submit code upon the end of the competition; submissions based on proprietary code are not eligible for awards.
+  - **Phase 2: Showdown.** The main competition is conducted using a previously hidden test data set (labels are hidden to competitors).
+Prize-eligible entries are required to share code upon the end of the competition; submissions based on proprietary code are not eligible for awards.
 The final leaderboard is computed from test set performance and publicly released.

 ### Awards